freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 ping6 -I 1234:1234:1234:: google.com
 ping6 -I 1234:1234:1234::1 google.com
 ping6 -I 1234:1234:1234:dead::beef google.com

+# Make sure your /48 block appears when running this command
+ip -6 route
 ```

 ## How to configure Lavalink to use IPv6 balancing